OSHA Training Requirements and 1099 Nurses

 OSHA Audits, Facility Documentation, and Penalties

 OHSA conducts workplace inspections to identify safety hazards or unsafe practices.
 Inspections are commonly triggered by serious workplace injuries or incidents, employee complaints, or when there is some other basis to suspect an imminent workplace danger.
-However, it can also just perform compliance audits to review your programs, policies, injury logs, and training records to ensure that you’re meeting OSHA training requirements.
+However, it can also just perform compliance audits to review your programs, policies, injury logs, and OSHA-required training checklists to ensure that you’re meeting federal training requirements.

 If your facility utilizes temporary staffing in the form of 1099 nurses, OSHA will likely consider you a joint employer responsible for, among other things, workplace safety training.
 The question is whether you would have a reliable staffing partner at your side to ensure that you have training documentation available for an auditor — for your affected employees and your temporary workforce.